 Manage your portion size.
 Use smaller plates, serving utensils, and tall, skinny glasses.

-- Eating too many salty food items during the holidays may lead to water retention and swelling of your hands and feet.
+Avoid salty items.
+Eating too many salty food items during the holidays may lead to water retention and swelling of your hands and feet.
 Fret not, there is a simple home remedy to handle this problem.
 Add a dash of fresh lemon juice to the water you drink to improve its taste and reduce the swelling.

-- Don’t skip breakfast.
+Don’t skip breakfast.
 Research shows that eating a healthy breakfast prevents overeating later on in the day and gives your metabolism a jump start.

-- Your brain takes time to process whether or not you are full.
+Eat slowly.
+Your brain takes time to process whether or not you are full.
 So wait at least 10-15 minutes before you choose to eat second servings.
 It is also a great idea to spend some quality time actually tasting each morsel of food, instead of just gulping it down.

 More than anything else, the holiday season is a time to enjoy with family and friends.
-Focus on socializing and making connections with those around you, while consciously choosing to make healthier food choices is a simple way to protect your feminine proportions and self esteem.
+Focus on socializing and making connections with those around you, while consciously choosing to make healthier food choices is a simple way to protect your feminine proportions and self-esteem.

 We hope that these strategies and alternative food choices give you the confidence to enjoy your holiday feast and allow you to fit into your dazzling dress at your New Year’s Eve party.